AygulIsmayilova10/AygulIsmayilova10/README.md

 <h3 align="left">
 - 📫 You can reach me on <a href="https://www.linkedin.com/in/aygul-ismayilova/" rel="noreferrer" data-extlink="">LinkedIn. <span class="ext"><span class="element-invisible"></span></span></a><br>
 I have 15 years experience in various large companies.
 I'm professional in SQl (MySQL and MSSQL).
 You can get acquainted with some of the projects that I am the project manager of <a href="https://github.com/AygulIsmayilova10#my-projects-as-a-project-manager" rel="noreferrer" data-extlink="">below.<span class="ext"><span class="element-invisible"></span></span></a> I am also very interested in programming like Java and Python.
+I've added some of my small program to GitHub as a repository.
 </h3>
 <h3 align="left">
 - Here is my <a href="https://www.hackerrank.com/profile/aygul_ismayilova" rel="noreferrer" data-extlink="">HackerRank<span class="ext"><span class="element-invisible"></span></span></a> account.